Contact

 Curved Corner Wine Rack

-Second are the great design options.
-There are different types of wooden wine racks and the most in demand are Pine Wine Racks, Mahogany Wine Racks and Redwood Wine Racks.
-Here at Wine Cellar Specialists, we offer these three types of wood wine racks in different sizes, designs, shapes and stain.
+Second, are the great design options.
+There are different types of wooden wine racks and the most in-demand are Pine Wine Racks, Mahogany Wine Racks, and Redwood Wine Racks.
+Here at Wine Cellar Specialists, we offer these three types of wood wine racks in different sizes, designs, shapes, and stain.

 Each type of wood has its special features and benefits depending on the way it will be used.
-You do not want to use pine in a climate controlled wine cellar as pine does not hold up as well in colder temperatures and high humidity as redwood or mahogany would.
+You do not want to use pine in a climate-controlled wine cellar as pine does not hold up as well in colder temperatures and high humidity as redwood or mahogany would.

 Pine is mainly for storage at room temperatures in your home or in a commercial wine store.

-Mahogany is best if you want us to add stain to the racks.
+Mahogany is best if you want us to add a stain to the racks.
 It has a smoother grain and takes stain well.

 Redwood comes in two varieties.
 All Heart Redwood and Premium Redwood.
 The all heart redwood is from the heart, or center, of the redwood tree and is a rich reddish color throughout.
 Premium redwood is from the outer edge of the tree and is a light color with reddish streaks.
 If stain is added to the premium redwood, the result will be a more streaked stained look.

 Third is cost-efficiency.
-Our pine, redwood and mahogany wine racks are certified to be very cost-efficient because of their abundance and availability.
-They are distinct from each other in terms of wood properties, appearance, durability, resources and cost.
+Our pine, redwood, and mahogany wine racks are certified to be very cost-efficient because of their abundance and availability.
+They are distinct from each other in terms of wood properties, appearance, durability, resources, and cost.
 The best wooden wine racks do not necessarily have to be the most expensive ones.

 The rule in choosing wine racks is to value quality over price.
 Cheaper wine racks do not mean that they have inferior qualities.
 Pine wine racks, for example, are cheaper compared to redwood and mahogany wine racks, but the manufacturing quality is still high.
-Your choice of wood should be based upon where the racks will ultimately rest and your preference at to the final look.
+Your choice of wood should be based upon where the racks will ultimately rest and your preference at the final look.

 When compelled to choose between wood wine racks and metal wine racks, always remember that the former is more versatile than the latter with the ability to add capacity and to create racks to fit most spaces.

 Fourth is beauty.
 Wooden wine racks can be mixed and matched with the traditional look of your homes or wine store while projecting elegance to the room.
-They can be made enhance your décor or to blend into the background in a regular room or be completely stunning in a purpose built custom wine cellar.
+They can be made to enhance your décor or to blend into the background in a regular room or be completely stunning in a purpose-built custom wine cellar.
 We can add stain colors to the racks and/or add lacquer to give them a beautiful furniture finish.

 Whether your style is contemporary, traditional or antique, whether you have a small space under the stairs, in the corner of a room, or are even able to convert a whole room into a wine cellar, there’s a wooden wine rack ideal for you!